-The notion of atom is absolutely central to chemistry, according to a modern (post-1900) understanding of what chemistry is.
+The notion of atom is absolutely central to chemistry, according to any modern (post-1900) understanding of what chemistry is.
 This is related to the older notion of chemical element.
 The best way to define things is to start at the bottom and work our way up, step by step.
 We start with three fundamental particles (proton, neutron, and electron), then define atom, and then define chemical element.

 Each atom has a nucleus consisting of one or more protons and zero or more neutrons.
 Conventionally, the number of protons is denoted Z, while the number of neutrons is denoted N. Protons and neutrons are both classified as nucleons.
 (They are the only nucleons you are likely to encounter.)